 - Think of what value your blog posts represent to the reader.
 For example, with this blog post, I am hoping that the penny will drop for at least a few of you and that you’ll be able to give business blogging a go (or make it an easier task for you in the future).
 Always keep your readers in mind and talk about things which relate to your business and offer “how to”, insight or entertainment value.

-- Make blogging into a part of your working life.
-The more you do it, the easier it gets and the more it’s part of your weekly routine and just another thing you do, the less intimidating it becomes.
+- Make blogging a part of your working life.
+The more you do it, the easier it gets and the more it becomes part of your weekly routine and just another thing you do, the less intimidating it becomes.

 - Anticipate bottlenecks in your schedule.
 When you’re in a good spot with time, go through your notebook and look at the ideas you had but never had time to finish.
 Write up two or three blog posts in advance and publish them when you haven’t got time to write.